Skip to main content

 Accidental and reckless: “What’s a design pattern?”
 This is inexperience writing code that creates problems nobody anticipated.
 It’s the most expensive kind because nobody knows the debt exists until things start breaking.

-A Practical Framework for Managing Debt
+Technical Debt Management: A Practical Framework

 You can’t eliminate technical debt.
 You can manage it systematically.